 The Police Department ended the year with 23 motor vehicles: fourteen for uniform patrol; one for Community Relations (D.A.R.E.); two for ERT; two for Investigations; two for court and two for Administration.
-We also have five bicycles for bike patrol, a John Deere Gator UTV and a golf cart for special events.
+We also have five bicycles for bike patrol, a John Deere Gator UTV.

-We Purchased two 2017 Ford Explorer Interceptors for Patrol.
-There were not received and put into the fleet until 2018.
+We Purchased two 2018 Ford Explorer Interceptors for Patrol.
+They were not received and put into the fleet until 2019.